brigand/glint/README.md

 You may also toggle all files (even if some are hidden) by toggling the list item named "<all>".

+Tapping the 'd' key will show a diff of the file(s) for the highlighted line, which you can exit by pressing 'q'.

 Press Enter when you're ready to move to the next prompt.

 ### Prompt: Type